 At the bottom of this page are links to application forms for admission as a captive insurance company together with a sample letter of credit form and biographical affidavit form.
-Special Purpose Financial Captives may be subject to different instructions and forms.
-If you are forming a Special Purpose Financial Captive, please contact us directly to obtain additional information.
+Special Purpose Financial Insurance Companies (SPFIs) may be subject to different instructions and forms.
+If you are forming a Special Purpose Financial Insurance Company, please contact us directly to obtain additional information.

-The application form must be filled out in its entirety and when submitted should include all material requested together with an actuarial application review fee of $4,000.00 ($7,500 for SPFCs).
+The application form must be filled out in its entirety and when submitted should include all material requested together with an actuarial application review fee of $5,000.00; $10,000.00 for Special Purpose Financial Insurance Companies.
 No incomplete package of material will be accepted.

-Financial Regulation 81-2 requires that an independent certified public accountant, approved by the Commissioner, audit the captive annually.
+Financial Regulation C-81-2 requires that an independent certified public accountant, approved by the Commissioner, audit the captive annually.
 It is incumbent upon the applicant to select an accountant who meets the requirements of Regulation 81-2.
 You may ask the Department if your CPA is currently approved.
-Click here for the Application for Authorization to Act as CPA for Captive Insurance Companies form.

-Financial Regulation 81-2 requires that loss reserves and loss expense reserves be certified by a Fellow of the Casualty Actuarial Society, a member in good standing of the American Academy of Actuaries or an individual who has demonstrated his competence in loss reserve evaluation and has been approved by the Commissioner.
+Financial Regulation C-81-2 requires that loss reserves and loss expense reserves be certified by a Fellow of the Casualty Actuarial Society, a member in good standing of the American Academy of Actuaries or an individual who has demonstrated his competence in loss reserve evaluation and has been approved by the Commissioner.
 It is incumbent upon the applicant to select a member or individual who meets the requirements of this regulation.
-Click here for the Application for Authorization (for Actuary) to Certify Loss Reserves form.

 Pure, Association and Industrial Insured captives will file an annual statement on a Vermont Captive Insurance Company form established by the Commissioner.
-Risk Retention Groups will file an annual statement on the NAIC form currently in use by the insurance industry.
+Risk Retention Groups and Special Purpose Financial Insurance Companies will file an annual statement on the NAIC form currently in use by the insurance industry.

 All books, records, and other information necessary for a statutory examination should be located in Vermont.